Drinking Water Operations

 Groundwater supply quantities are defined as sustainable aquifer yield (groundwater rights do not exist in Texas), and in our region they are determined by the regulations of the Harris Galveston Subsidence District.
 Surface water rights are defined as reliable or unreliable.
 Reliable rights will exist during the worst drought on record, which for the Houston region extended over a seven-year period during the 1950’s.
 Unreliable rights will not be available during the worst drought on record.
 The City of Houston’s reliable surface water rights consist of a combination of reservoir and run-of-river yield from Lake Livingston, Lake Houston and Lake Conroe and from river flows within the lower Trinity River.
 The City of Houston has additional water rights applications pending before the Texas Commission on Environmental Quality (TCEQ).
 The goal is to acquire sufficient rights to meet the future 50-year water demand projections for all City wholesale and retail customers.

-The City of Houston owns a 70% share of Lake Livingston, a 70% share of Lake Conroe, 100% of Lake Houston and a 70% share of the future Allen's Creek Reservoir.
+The City of Houston owns a 70% share of Lake Livingston, a 70% share of Lake Conroe, 100% of Lake Houston.
 The City of Houston uses other water agencies to manage operations and maintenance of our lake supplies.
 Lake Livingston is operated and managed by the Trinity River Authority, Lake Conroe is managed by the San Jacinto River Authority (SJRA) and the Coastal Water Authority manages Lake Houston.
 The City of Houston will own a 70% share of the future Allen's Creek Reservoir project, which the Brazos River Authority will manage.
 It is not planned for use until approximately the year 2025.

 Houston's Drinking Water Operations produced and distributed more than 172 billion gallons of water in 2021 through an over 7,000-mile pipeline distribution system.